 Many of us are running our business with a digital storefront or office that is at the heart of all our client interactions.
 If you’re an ecommerce business this is more obvious, but those of us with a serviced based businesses, the more we can automate and leverage digital tools, the more time we should have to focus on our core business, our ‘Zone of Genius’.

-Note: Some of the links contained on this page are affiliate links, meaning I make a small amount of money if you sign-up using my link.
+Note: Some of the links contained on this page are affiliate links, meaning I make a small amount of money (at no cost to you) if you sign-up using my link.
 Thanks in advance #digitalbusiness

 I use Siteground for my own website, websites I host for clients and therefore recommend them to everyone.
 Sign up takes minutes, their interface is really simple and their uptime and performance is amongst the best.

 Siteground hosting includes a free basic SSL certificate (basic web security required to get the green lock in your browser bar, and it’s a necessity to get a good ranking on Google.